 However, that stereotype is just that-a stereotype.
 It's not fact.
 While teenagers aren't often equipped with the right knowledge to empower them to make the right food decisions, that doesn't mean they're not eager to learn.

 Plus, teenagers usually have a lot of energy.
-Your body needs this energy to grow and function; a helpful visual is to imagine your calories being a human battery needed to think and move around the day.
-You need healthy fats and carbohydrates so your body has the right types of calories to keep energy levels up without the notorious sugar crash while maintaining a healthy weight.
+Your body needs this energy to grow and function.
+A helpful visual is to imagine your calories being a human battery needed to think and move around the day.
+You need healthy fats and carbohydrates so your body has the right types of calories to keep energy levels up without the sugar crash while maintaining a healthy weight.

 The Magic Combination

-I’m sure we all wish that the healthy foods could also be the tasty ones.
+We all wish the healthy foods could also be the tasty ones.
 But they can be.
-The biggest barrier to get over is thinking that “healthy” only means steamed broccoli and tasteless chicken breasts.
-There’s a way to eat really well and enjoy it; you might even forget that fast food is a thing after you read the meal suggestions we provide towards the end of this article.
+The biggest barrier is thinking that "healthy" only means steamed broccoli and tasteless chicken breasts.
+There's a way to eat really well and enjoy it.
+You might even forget that fast food is a thing after you read the meal suggestions below.

-But first: here are some basic healthy food guidelines for teens.
-ChooseMyPlate.org, the government’s approved nutritional advice, recommends that teens should get their foods from these sources:
+According to ChooseMyPlate.gov, the government's approved nutritional advice, teens should aim for foods from these sources:

-- Vegetables: Veggies—peppers, mushrooms, tomatoes, onions—are chock full of so many vitamins and fiber essential for growth.
-(Put them on a veggie pizza!)
+- Vegetables: Peppers, mushrooms, tomatoes, and onions are packed with vitamins and fiber essential for growth.

-- Milk: Teenagers need the calcium, protein, and vitamin D in milk for strong bones, teeth, and muscles.
-Yes, low-fat chocolate milk counts here!
+- Milk or Dairy Alternatives: Teens need calcium, protein, and vitamin D for strong bones, teeth, and muscles.
+Low-fat chocolate milk counts.

-- Protein: Protein doesn’t necessarily mean a bacon cheeseburger.
-You can get protein and iron from a variety of foods, such as meat, poultry, fish, dry beans, peas, eggs, nuts, and seeds.
+- Protein: This doesn't have to mean meat.
+You can get protein and iron from poultry, fish, eggs, nuts, seeds, beans, and lentils.

 Breakfast:

-- Two scrambled eggs with 1 cup of chopped zucchini and broccoli and one sausage link
+- 2 scrambled eggs with chopped zucchini and broccoli

 - 1 cup of 1% milk